Dean Parisot

 Aldo Luis "Dean" Parisot (born July 6, 1952) is an American film and television director.
+He is best known as the director of Galaxy Quest.

 Among his television credits are episodes of Monk (including the two-hour pilot "Mr. Monk and the Candidate"), Northern Exposure and Curb Your Enthusiasm.

 Biography

 Parisot was born in Wilton, Connecticut, to Ellen James (née Lewis), a painter and art teacher, and Aldo Parisot, a Brazilian-born cellist and pedagogue.

 He graduated from New York University's Tisch School of the Arts.
 He took part in the Sundance Institute's June Lab.

 In 2012, he was hired to direct the third installment of the Bill & Ted franchise.
 The film, Bill & Ted Face the Music, was released on August 28, 2020.

 Parisot was married to film editor Sally Menke until her death in 2010; they had two children.

 Awards

 He won the 1988 Academy Award for Best Live Action Short Film for The Appointments of Dennis Jennings, which was co-written by and starred comedian Steven Wright, with whom he shares the award.